cilium/cilium/Documentation/bpf.rst

 sometimes be useful for introspecting generated section headers, relocation entries and the symbol table.

-In the unlikely case where clang and LLVM needs to be compiled from scratch, the following commands can be used:
+In the unlikely case where clang and LLVM need to be compiled from scratch, the following commands can be used:

 ::